PanSa East F.C.: 2002 Samoa Cup

 The 2002 Samoa Cup involved leading clubs from American Samoa and Western Samoa, as well as invited clubs from across Oceania, including Fiji Flyers from New Zealand.
 PanSa reached the final where the met Lepea FC of Samoa.
 Lepea were awarded the win after PanSa were disqualified minutes before kick off as five players on their teamsheet were ineligible and had not been registered with the American Samoa Football Association.

 2002 Official Championship

 PanSa were crowned champions of American Samoa's "Official Championship" after 14 teams rebelled against the ASFA and formed their own "breakaway league".
 PanSa won the official league, only losing one game in the process, and finished 8 points ahead of their nearest rivals, Utulei.
 This championship win was PanSa's third consecutive, an impressive feat at any level.

-2004 Youth Summer League

-PanSa's 18- to 20-year-olds managed to reach the final of the competition, which was played between the 2003 and 2004/05 senior seasons.
-The final was played on 31 August and was between PanSa and Pago United.
-At the end of 90 minutes the two teams were locked at 1-1, and after extra time failed to separate the two teams Pago United eventually triumphed 2–1 in a low scoring penalty shootout.

-2004/05 FFAS Senior League
+2005 FFAS Senior League

 After finishing in the top two of their pool, PanSa qualified for the round robin tournament involving the top two teams of each group.
 After also finishing in the top two of this tournament, PanSa qualified for the championship final, played on 12 February against Konica.
 PanSa won 1–0 to claim their 4th ASFA senior league title.